Notes on Gompf's infinite order corks: Introduction

 If the embedding of the torus in $S^4$ extends to a fishtail neighborhood, then the log transform does not change the diffeomorphism type as discussed in \cite{G2}.
-Other similar situation is \cite{T3}.
-In \cite{T3} by using a fishtail neighborhood embedding in $S^4$ it is shown that the knot-surgeries are trivial.

-It seems difficult to find a certain fishtail neighborhood in our examples ${\mathbb S}_{r,s,m,k}$.
-Distinguishing the differential structures of ${\mathbb S}_{r,s,m,k}$ is a challenging problem.
-Another example of log transforms of $S^4$ is in \cite{T2}.
-From the proof of Theorem \ref{double2} we get a handle decomposition of ${\mathbb S}_{r,s,m,k}$ \begin{prop} ${\mathbb S}_{r,s,m,k}$ admits a handle decomposition with one $0$-handle, two 1-handles, four 2-handles, two 3-handles, and one 4-handle. \end{prop}
+Other similar situations appear in \cite{T2} and \cite{T3}.
+In \cite{T3}, it is shown that the knot-surgery of $S^4$ along a torus is trivial by using a fishtail neighborhood embedding in $S^4$.
+It, however, seems difficult to find a certain fishtail neighborhood in ${\mathbb S}_{r,s,m,k}$.
+Distinguishing the differential structures of ${\mathbb S}_{r,s,m,k}$ might be a hard work.